mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

 Here is an example of the two most common ones: `int execv(const char *path, char *const argv[]);`  `int execvp(const char *file, char *const argv[]);`

-**returns:** `exec` only returns if there was an error, and in that particular case, it returns a `-1`.
+**returns:** `exec` only returns if there was an error, and in that particular case, it returns a -1.

 [man page](http://linux.die.net/man/3/exec)

-`exec` can be used to perform commands in the bash shell, such as `ls`, `cat`, and `echo`, they usually take in some form of converted user input.
+`exec` can be used to perform commands in the bash shell, such as `ls` `cat` and `echo`, they usually take in some form of converted user input.
 The two most commonly used ones are `execv` and `execvp`, but we encourage you to look up the other forms of `exec`!

 Now you may be wondering what the difference between the two of them is. `execv` requires that you append the path for the command to it, while `execvp` will automatically retrieve the path for you.
 Unless you are specifically required to use `execv` (e.g. your instructor wants you to use the path variable to find the particular command the user input), PLEASE use `execvp`.
 It will save you so much time, and will give you many more hours of much needed sleep.